CasparKielwein/Aaargh/Classes.md

 ## Fighter

 ### Comment
-The fighter is intended to have a very "in your face" kind of playstyle.
+The fighter is intended to have a very "in your face" kind of play-style.
 Get into the thick of it and dish it out left, right, and center.
 Power Points are (re-)gained during the fight.
 The Fighter does not start with many and thus does not have the alpha strike of a sorcerer.
 The Fighters different fighting styles cover the Fighter, Barbarian, and Ranger from dnd.
-If a player just wants to kill stuff they should build a fighter, focus on damage abilites and enjoy the carnage.
+If a player just wants to kill stuff they should build a fighter, focus on damage abilities and enjoy the carnage.

 The fighter has multiple ways of diversification.
 Two are the main class features: